 Pink Pineapple - What The Fruit??

-What the Fruit is a Pink Pineapple?
+What is a Pink Pineapple Fruit?

 Pink pineapples are genetically modified fruit that stay pink and sweeter than yellow pineapples.
 GMOs, or genetically modified organisms, are crops produced using a precise method of plant breeding to achieve desirable traits.
 Desirable traits include resistance to pests or non-browning produce to reduce food waste.
 In this case, the desirable traits of the pink pineapples include sweetness and its deep pink color.